OLAF BREUNING

 EMOJIS

-I see my artwork as a kind of journey through life.
-And the world is constantly changing.
+I see my artwork as my journey through life in a constantly changing world.
 New things come and go.
-Emojis came and are still here, replacing the written language with an expanding library of symbols and facial expressions.
-We all drop comments without expecting, to be specific, the perfect tool for a happy communication culture.
-Things don’t mean anything; they entertain.
-All has to be fun.
-I love the colorful world of emojis, but at the same time, I understand that we are changing drastically the way we communicate.
-Without any opinion about it, I tried to dedicate a photograph to this newly formed language.
-The work is called Emojis and was shot in Jerusalem, Israel.
-With a group of very helpful young artists, we printed out all emoji signs the size of a human head and made masks with them.
-After that, we photographed groups of people holding emoji masks in front of their faces.
+Emojis came, and (what a surprise) are still here.
+Our culture loves to drop comments without specific meaning.
+Things don’t have to mean much; most importantly, they must entertain.
+However, I love the colorful world of emojis, so I tried to dedicate a photograph to this newly formed phenomenon.
+The work was shot in Jerusalem in 2014.
+With the help of art students, I printed out emojis in the size of a human head and made masks with them.
+Afterward, I photographed groups of people holding emoji masks in front of their faces.
 Photoshop did the rest, placing the groups of people in the background.
-As I wrote above, I try to talk about contemporary moments and freeze them in my artwork.
-Of course, twenty years later, the newness will be gone but remain as a memory of a moment in a fast-passing time.
-Later, in 2015, I produced a second version of Emojies for the show “Life” at Metro Pictures, New York.
+Of course, twenty years from now, the newness will be gone, but my photo will remain as a memory of a fast-passing time, and maybe by then, we only talk with emojis.
+Who knows.

 Emojis, 2014, C-Print, 6 Ed. + 2 AP: 122 x 155 cm (48 x 61 in.)